 No tax is paid at the partnership level, although a Form 1065, U.S. Return of Partnership Income, is filed in the name of the partnership.
-Since no tax is withheld at the entity level, partners must make quarterly
+Since no tax is withheld at the entity level, partners must make quarterly estimated tax payments.

 The LLC enjoyed a meteoric rise to popularity in the 1990s.
 The LLC is a creature of state law and every state, as well as the District of Columbia, has adopted statutory provisions governing the formation and operation of LLCs.

-All items of income, profits, loss, deductions, and credits pass through to individual members.
+All accounting items of income, profits, loss, deductions, and credits pass through to individual members.
 In general, a LLC can have a single member or multiple members.
 A single member LLC is generally taxed, for federal tax purposes, as a sole proprietorship and a multi-member LLC is taxed as a partnership.